-MAC address Pass Through
+MAC Address Pass Through

-Descriptions: Enable or disable the MAC Address Pass Through function when a dock is attached.
-If you select Enabled, the dock Ethernet uses the same MAC address as the internal Ethernet LAN.
-When disabled, the dock Ethernet uses its own MAC address.
+Description: Enable or disable the MAC Address Pass Through function when a dock is attached.
+If you select Enabled, the dock Ethernet will use the same MAC address as the internal Ethernet LAN.
+If you select Disabled, the dock Ethernet uses its own MAC address.